 Genomic vs conventional selection

 Implementing genomic selection by optimizing the investment in phenotyping and genotyping increased genetic gain compared to the conventional selection.
 With an initial training population of 10,000 cows, all genomic scenarios outperformed the conventional scenario, mainly due to reduced generation interval in sire selection.
 This is in agreement with previous modelling studies and real data.
 Modelling studies showed that the genomic selection increases genetic gain due to reduced generation interval, despite reduced selection accuracy in comparison to progeny test (Schaeffer, 2006; Pryce et al., 2010; Obšteter et al., 2019).
-Garcia-Ruiz et al. nalyzed US Holstein data and confirmed that the main driver of genetic gain with genomic selection is the reduced generation interval in the sire of bulls and sire of dam’s paths (Garcia-Ruiz et al., 2016).
+Analysis of US Holstein data confirmed that the main driver of genetic gain with genomic selection is the reduced generation interval in the sire of bulls and sire of dam’s paths (Garcia-Ruiz et al., 2016).
 In their population it decreased between 25% and 50% compared to the conventional selection.
+The benefit of genomic selection does depends on the amount of reduction in generation interval.
 Van Grevenhof et al. computed a break-even size of a training population to achieve a comparable response between genomic and conventional selection.
 They showed, that if the generation interval is not reduced and the number of phenotypes is limited, genomic selection cannot compete with conventional selection.
 But when generation interval is halved, a training population with ~2,000 or ~3,500 individuals gives comparable response of selection as test on 10 progeny per sire.
+While the assumption of an (domestic) initial training population available might not be realistic, it could be achieved through participating in international consortia.
+An example of such if InterGenomics for Brown Swiss in Central Europe (Jorjani, 2012).

-Genomic scenarios were better also because of higher accuracy for young animals, despite reduced number of phenotype records.
+Genomic scenarios were better also because the reduced number of phenotype records did not proportionally translate into decreased accuracy.
 While genomic scenarios only slightly decreased the accuracy for male candidates, they actually increased the selection accuracy for female candidates.
 We discuss the reasons for this in more details below.

 Another major advantage of the genomic scenarios was increased intensity of sire selection.
-A costly and lengthy progeny-testing limits the number of tested bulls in conventional selection.
+A costly and lengthy progeny-testing limits the number of tested sires in conventional selection.
 Genomic selection significantly reduces the cost of testing (Schaeffer, 2006) and thus allows for increased intensity of sire selection.
 In US Holstein population, genomic selection improved the selection differential for all traits, particularly for traits with low heritability, such as health and fertility (Garcia-Ruiz et al., 2016).

 Increasing the investment into genotyping

 Genetic gain increased by increasing the investment into genotyping.
-This was mainly due to increased intensity of sire selection, since investing more into genotyping resulted in more male candidates tested, but same number selected.
-This can be seen as increasing investment into genotyping did not further reduce generation interval nor increase the accuracy of sire selection (discussed in the next section). update and total size of the training population.
+This was mainly due to increased intensity of sire selection, since increasing the investment into genotyping allowed us to test more male candidates, but select the same number.
+We can see this as increasing investment into genotyping did not further reduce generation interval nor increase the accuracy of sire selection (discussed in the next section).
+Increasing the investment into genotyping also allowed for a larger update and total size of the training population.
 This is in agreement with Thomasen et al., 2020, who showed that adding more cows yearly to the training population increases genetic gain.
 In our simulation a larger training population in turn increased selection accuracy of female candidates.
 The benefit of this was however not large, since the intensity of selection in females was very low.